silversonicaxel/comicbook2pdf/README.md

 # comicbook2pdf

-Tool to convert a comic book to a pdf
+Tool to convert a comic book to a pdf.

 ## How to use it